Harry Haerendel

-Heinrich "Harry" Haerendel (1886–1991) was a Hamburg born German artist.
+Harry Louis Haerendel (14 July 1893 – 16 November 1982) was a Hamburg born German artist.

 His most widely known work is his Der alte Seebär (lit.
-"The Old Sea Bear", also known in Scandinavia as Fiskargubben, "The Old Fisherman") picturing a bearded old sailor with a pensive countenance in a sou'wester smoking a pipe.
-It has been claimed that rather than being a fisherman it is a picture of the Dutch lifeboatman Dorus Rijkers.
+"The Old Sea Bear", also known in Scandinavia as Fiskargubben, lit.
+"The Old Fisherman") picturing a bearded old sailor with a pensive countenance in a sou'wester smoking a pipe.

+There is a popular myth that, rather than being a fisherman, it is a picture of the Dutch lifeboatman Dorus Rijkers.
+This has turned out to be false, though.
+In an interview late in his life, in the 18 September 1982 issue of the newspaper Münsterländische Tageszeitung, Harry Haerendel said that the portrait is of a fisherman he met at the Finkenwerder harbor.

 Prints of this work were very popular in the mid to late 20th century in Scandinavia and has been described as a noted example of kitsch art.